resilient-http/resilient.js/README.md

 An algorithm worth more than words

-It represents from a high-level the full HTTP request logic flow inside `resilient`
+It represents, from high-level, the complete HTTP request flow and logic encapsuled in `resilient`

 <img src="http://rawgit.com/h2non/resilient/master/algorithm.svg" />